Tutorial: Create and publish a Power BI organizational content pack

 Creating an organizational content pack requires a Power BI Pro account for you and your colleagues.

 You can't create or install organizational content packs in the new workspace experiences preview.
-Now is a good time to upgrade your content packs to apps, if you haven't started yet.
+If you haven't started yet, Now is a good time to upgrade your content packs to apps.
 Learn more about the new workspace experience.